dcrowTMH/stockfilter_streamlit/README.md

 # stockfilter_streamlit
-Stock analysis for self-taught & reference only.
+Disclaimer: Stock analysis for self-taught & reference only.